offense360/awesome-winows-redteam-tools/README.md

 - [ImproHound](https://github.com/improsec/ImproHound) - Identify the attack paths in BloodHound breaking your AD tiering.
 ImproHound is a dotnet standalone win x64 exe with GUI.
 To use ImproHound, you must run SharpHound to collect the necessary data from the AD.

+- [GoodHound](https://github.com/idnahacks/GoodHound) - Uses Sharphound, Bloodhound and Neo4j to produce an actionable list of attack paths for targeted remediation.

 - [BloodHound.py](https://github.com/fox-it/BloodHound.py) - BloodHound.py is a Python based ingestor for [BloodHound](https://github.com/BloodHoundAD/BloodHound), based on [Impacket](https://github.com/CoreSecurity/impacket/).